vanleuvenze/react-radar-chart/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.